May 24, 2017

 Six years ago Mr. Bean, a big white mixed breed dog, came for a two-week visit.
 After three weeks we began to wonder what we would do with such a large dog in a tiny house.
 Three cats, two adults and one substantial dog in a 720 square foot house makes for a cozy living arrangement.
 By week four, we had fallen completely, utterly in love with our eternally happy new family member.
 Even his tail has the upturn of a constant smile.
 He would dance for his breakfast, enthusiastically learn new tricks and was especially pleased when we would venture to the dog park.
 I’m not sure if he was into the other dogs, but all those balls and people to throw them - heaven on earth!

-For us, Ragle Park in Sebastopol is the closest to home, but there are such a variety of parks in Sonoma County to choose from.
+For us, Ragle Park in Sebastopol is the closest Dog Park to our home, but there are such a variety of parks in Sonoma County to choose from.
 Mr. Bean and I have made a list of Sonoma County dog parks for you to enjoy.
-Please make sure to follow the rules and respect other dogs and people, pick up the poop (most parks have poop nags and disposal so please use them!) and have fun.
+Please make sure to follow the rules and respect other dogs and people, pick up the poop (most parks have poop bags and disposal so please use them!) and have fun.

-Ernie Smith Regional Park ~ 18776 Gilman Dr. (El Verano): This county park includes a half-acre, fenced, off-leash dog park with picnic tables and a pet drinking fountain.
+Ernie Smith Regional Park 18776 Gilman Dr This county park includes a half-acre, fenced, off-leash dog park with picnic tables and a pet drinking fountain.
 Licensed dogs are allowed elsewhere in the park only on a leash no more than 6 feet long.

-Elizabeth Anne Perrone Dog Park @ Sonoma Valley Regional Park - 13630 Sonoma Hwy.
+Elizabeth Anne Perrone Dog Park @ Sonoma Valley Regional Park 13630 Sonoma Hwy.

 707-778-4380 or www.cityofpetaluma.net